Revenue Maximization for Buyers with Costly Participation: Introduction

-As we show, known qualitative results regarding the form of the revenue-maximizing mechanism in the standard setting may fail to hold in the presence of a private value for a buyer's outside option, already in the single buyer setting.
-Indeed, already in this setting can the seller strictly benefit by offering lotteries (see \cref{exp:lottery better} below), in sharp contrast to the setting where the seller knows the buyer's value for the outside option.
-We therefore embark on a study aimed at adapting and extending canonical results on revenue maximization to this generalized setting, for a single buyer as well as for multiple buyers.
+As we show, known results about the structure of the revenue-maximizing mechanism in the standard setting without participation costs may fail to hold in the presence of participation costs, even in the single-buyer case.
+Indeed, even when there is only one buyer, the seller can strictly benefit by offering lotteries (see \cref{exp:lottery better} below).
+This is in sharp contrast to the idealized environment with participation costs normalized to zero, where it is always optimal to simply post a single take-it-or-leave-it price~\citep{myerson1981optimal}.
+We therefore embark on a study to adapt and extend canonical economic and computational results on revenue maximization to this generalized environment.